stoty/underflipper/README.md

 # Prerequisites

-To run Underflipper, you need a recent Python 3 environment.
+To run Underflipper, you need Python 3.9 or later.

 ##  Linux